Harvey doubling back after Houston deluge, Louisiana in crosshairs

-HOUSTON — Harvey was taking aim at Texas again Tuesday and forecast to make landfall Wednesday somewhere along the Lone Star state’s border with Louisiana after swamping the Houston area with record rainfall and deadly flooding.
+NEW ORLEANS — Harvey was taking aim at Texas again Tuesday and forecast to make landfall later somewhere along the Lone Star state’s border with Louisiana after swamping the Houston area with record rainfall and deadly flooding.

-Among the latest confirmed victims of the now tropical storm was veteran Houston Police Officer Steve Perez, 60, who drowned while driving to work on Sunday, the city's police chief, Art Acevedo, confirmed Tuesday just hours after his body was found.
+Among the latest confirmed victims of the now tropical storm was veteran Houston Police Officer Steve Perez, 60, who drowned while driving to work on Sunday, the city's police chief, Art Acevedo, confirmed just hours after his body was found earlier Tuesday.

 "The wife told me she asked him not to go in," Acevedo said, his voice choking with emotion.
-"His response was 'We got work to do.'"
+"His response was, 'We've got work to do.'"

 As it makes landfall again, Harvey was expected to pack winds of up to 45 mph and drench the upper Texas coast and southwestern Louisiana with anywhere from six to 12 inches of rain before heading deeper into Dixie, the National Weather Service warned.